-Bo is one of life’s characters.
-Always good for a laugh and always entertaining but almost singularly focussed on client outcomes and getting the best out of people, often far exceeding their own expecatations in the process.
+Bo is one of our most sought after guides and is on the water almost everyday teaching, rowing and guiding.
+Always good for a laugh and always entertaining but almost singularly focussed on client outcomes and getting the best out of his clients.

-Bo excels at teaching casting, and his ability to identify faults and then correct them; is second to none.
-He is a fabulous instructor, equally adept at instructing beginners or teaching the finer points of fly fishing to the more experienced.
+Bo excels at teaching casting, and his ability to identify and correct faults is second to none.
+He is a patient and positive instructor, equally adept at teaching beginners as he is conveying the finer points of fly fishing to the more experienced.

-Bo is the perfect companion on the river or road.
-He is funny, patient, and hard-working.
-He goes above and beyond what is expected on every single occasion, and he has an innate ability to make people feel at ease from the moment they meet him.
-As such, he is one of our most requested guides.
+Bo is the perfect companion on the river or road and he goes above and beyond what is expected on every single occasion.
+He is one of our most requested guides.

 Lachlan is a quiet and unassuming individual with immense back-country experience.

 Lachlan is the perfect companion in the back-country.
-He is very comfortable out in the wilds, and his reading of both the weather and the bush is first rate.
-He once spent forty consecutive nights sleeping on the ground with only a pack, and he is the ideal guide to not only lead you on a back-country fishing trip, but also to impart the sort of knowledge that is only collected via actual experience in the field.
+He is very comfortable in those places way beyond the trailhead, and his reading of both the weather and the bush is first rate.
+He once spent forty consecutive nights sleeping on the ground with only a pack, and he is the ideal guide to not only lead you on a back-country fishing trip, but also to impart the sort of knowledge that is only amassed via actual experience in the field.

-He is out guiding and fishing nearly every day with more than 275 days on the water last season and over 100 day on the oars in the first four months of season 2021-2022.
-He is quickly racking up more days this season than other guides do over several seasons.
+He is out guiding and fishing nearly every day with more than 275 days on the water last season including over 180 day on the oars.
+He is always trying new methods and fly patterns, and is racking up some impressive results with his large articulated streamer patterns fished from the drift boat.

 Lachlan also guides on our New Zealand trips, and his friendliness, knowledge and eagerness to help, has already made him extremely popular with many of our clients.
 He also leads our beginner workshops, offers half/full day guided sessions on all local waters, and is available for customised multi-day trips to north east Victoria at most times.